 - Case Statement on The Effects of Obesity on Musculoskeletal Health in Children.
 A Symposium on the effects of obesity on musculoskeletal health was published in the scientific journal Clinical Orthopaedics and Related Research.

 - The Value in Musculoskeletal Care: The Summary and Recommendations which resulted from this Summit, held Oct.
 2011, and at which pediatric societies were well represented can be viewed at http://www.usbji.org/programs/musculoskeletal-summits/musculoskeletal-summit-2011, along with a full report on the meeting and Action Plan based on the Recommendations.

 - The Burden of Musculoskeletal Diseases in the United States: Prevalence, Societal and Economic Cost (BMUS): This essential resource for researchers and for advocacy is available at www.boneandjointburden.org.
-The publication includes chapters on scoliosis, arthritis, injuries, congenital and infantile developmental conditions, and neoplasms.
-A specific Pediatric Chapter is to be added.
+The publication includes chapters on scoliosis, arthritis, injuries, children and adolescents, and neoplasms.

 - PB&J (Protect Your Bones and Joints): This free public education program is aimed at improving the knowledge of teens and young adults about musculoskeletal disorders and to encourage them to learn about prevention activities.
 The Pediatric Specialty Group has developed content on the effects of obesity for the program.
 For more information about the program and how to schedule a session, click here.